 - 1 cup watermelon: 0.4 mg

 TIP: It’s possible that your kiddo is already getting enough just by eating normal toddler-size servings.

 Does my child need an iron supplement?

 This question will vary a lot by child so it’s best to check in with your doctor.
 Kids are routinely screened for iron deficiency when they’re babies and toddlers, so definitely discuss this with your pediatrician if you don’t remember what those results were, if your child is older, or if you’re just curious about supplementing.
-(It can be hard to find a multivitamin with iron, so check your label, or consider a separate iron supplement in consultation with your doctor.)

 What are the best sources of iron for kids?